gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 Now we need to walk through the data and connect things up.

 First let's handle what glTF considers a mesh.
 A mesh is collection of primitives.
 A primitive is effectively the buffers and attributes needed to render something.
-Let's use our webgl utilties we covered in [less code more fun](webgl-less-code-more-fun.html).
+Let's use our webgl utilities we covered in [less code more fun](webgl-less-code-more-fun.html).
 We'll walk the meshes and for each one build a `BufferInfo` we can pass to `webglUtils.setBuffersAndAttributes`.
-Recall a `BufferInfo` is effectively just the attribute information, the indicies if there are any, and the number of elements to pass to `gl.drawXXX`.
+Recall a `BufferInfo` is effectively just the attribute information, the indices if there are any, and the number of elements to pass to `gl.drawXXX`.
 For example a cube with just positions and normals might have a BufferInfo with this structure

 ```
 const cubeBufferInfo = {